NethServer/nethsecurity-docs/dns_filter.rst

 DNS filter
 ==========

-DNS filtering integrates with third-party DNS-based content filtering software, default supported content filter is the one provided from `Flashstart <https://www.flashstart.com>`_.
+DNS filtering integrates with third-party DNS-based content filtering software, default supported content filter is the one provided from `FlashStart <https://www.flashstart.com>`_.

 It basically links 2 components : filter configuration and network configuration.